AskSmart Mapping

 Output

 The map will automatically update based on your requests.
-These functions include adding/removing data, changing colors, filtering data, highlighting data (making selections) and turning data on and off.
+These functions include adding/removing data, changing colors, filtering data, labeling data, highlighting data (making selections) and turning data on and off.

 Tools